MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/customize-your-copilot.md

 1. Select **Next**.
 1. Under **Choose tables**, select the table that contains the columns and page link you wish to select.
 The table doesn't appear unless it has at least one multi-line column.
     - You can select one table at a time.
-1. Under **Add page link**, select the page where table is used.
+1. Under **Add page link**, select the page where the table is used.

     > [!NOTE]
     >
     > - Ensure you select the correct page where the table is used.
 Choosing the wrong table will result in the bot providing an incorrect citation URL for the answers.
     > - The page must use 'id' as the query string parameter.
 The citation URL doesn't function correctly if you use any other parameter name.

 1. Under **Choose columns**, select the list of columns that are used in the page.

-    > [!NOTE]
-    > Only columns with multiline text are available to choose.
+Only columns with multiline text are available to choose.

 1. Select **Next** and review your selection.
 1. Select **Save** to submit the changes.